Thank you for sending your enquiry! One of our team members will contact you shortly.

 - QA professionals and software testers preparing for ISTQB Foundation Level certification.

-- Test engineers looking to incorporate AI tools into their testing workflows.
+- Test engineers looking to integrate AI tools into their testing workflows.

 - Teams transitioning from ad-hoc testing practices to structured QA frameworks.